How to Increase Customer Loyalty and Retention

 In this article, we’ll cover everything you need to know about this powerful retention strategy, complete with actionable advice on how you can start growing loyalty within your own customer base.

-Why is customer loyalty important for a business?
+Why is Loyalty Important for a Business?

 The SAP Emarsys Customer Loyalty Index 2024 found that 52% of respondents left a brand behind due to a bad experience.
 When it’s 5x easier to retain a customer than acquire a new one, numbers like these are hard to ignore.